peat/pdo/_posts/2013-08-05-mushroom-networks-sexist-ad.md

 I'm tempted to respond to your recent advertisement with a stream of impassioned vitriol, but instead I'll just take a few thoughtful moments to clearly explain why using sexist ads to sell networking equipment is bad for your marketing team, your engineers, your bottom line, your community, and the industry as a whole.

-In other words, this ad isn't just personally offensive to me, it's actually *a pretty fucking awful* ad, not just for your business, but generally speaking.
+In other words, this ad isn't just personally offensive to me, it's actually *a pretty awful* ad, not just for your business, but generally speaking.

 Without further ado, here's the beast in question: